ntoll/ntoll.github.io/posts/why-computers-1.md

 computers work in order to understand _why_ computers work.
 Only by acquiring a perspective outside current norms can we possibly hope to invent or improve technology and explore the nature and use of such devices.
-The alternative is churn and recycling of existing ideas within the current system ~ stifling innovation or positive change.
+The alternative is churn and recycling of existing ideas within the current system ~ a situation that stifles innovation or positive change.

 The computing-related rules and states of affairs I'm going to describe are not much more complicated than the game of Snap explained above.
 However, what